Motto: “People don’t care how much you know until they know how much you care.”

-Certainly, if you believe the message of putting on seat belts is a good and safe message to deliver, you will want to be as persuasive as possible.
-Certainly, comparing each of the three scenarios before, you will have made a difference in degrees of conviction.
+If you believe the message of putting on seat belts is a good and safe message to deliver, you will want to be as persuasive as possible.
+Indeed, comparing each of the three scenarios before, you will have made a difference in degrees of conviction.
 In the first example, you presented some data and used some influencing language (“naturally”, “more and more interesting”, “before thinking further”, etc.).
-In the second case, you provided an experience to remember for the participants, in an advertising kind of way.
+In the second case, you provided an experience to remember for the participants in an advertising way.
 That was persuasion.
 In the end, you emotionally manipulated the public from the beginning to the end.
 At the end of the day, you feel good because you think maybe some of what you said and did will have saved some lives.

-Of course, one important aspect which didn’t get mentioned in all three presentations is that after more than 80 km / h, the seat belt is no longer a protecting benefit, but a traumatizing instrument.
-One of the participants to your presentation, let’s call him Michael, drives at 125 km / h, gets in an accident, and because he was wearing the seatbelt, he ruptures his spine and breaks his ribs.
-In the first case, Michael might remember he did surrender to the common wisdom of wearing a seat belt.
+Of course, one essential aspect that wasn’t mentioned in all three presentations is that after more than 80 km / h, the seat belt is no longer a protecting benefit but a traumatizing instrument.
+For example, one of the participants in your presentation, let’s call him Michael, drives at 125 km / h, gets in an accident, and because he was wearing a seatbelt, he ruptures his spine and breaks his ribs.
+In the first case, Michael might remember he did surrender to the shared wisdom of wearing a seat belt.
 He might remember that someone made a presentation and suggested it might be a good idea.
-In the second case, Michael will certainly remember the road fantasy ad you made him pass through and he will hate you for giving him incomplete information.
-In the third case, you can count on the fact that this time, Michael’s wife, Diane, will remember you, because when Michael got home he couldn’t keep from ranting over and over again about the brilliant presentation you made and the important message for all the family.
+In the second case, Michael will undoubtedly place the road fantasy ad you made him pass through and will hate you for giving him incomplete information.
+In the third case, you can count on the fact that this time, Michael’s wife, Diane, will remember you because when Michael got home, he couldn’t keep from ranting over and over again about the brilliant presentation you made and the vital message for all the family.
 Diane sews you and the company you work for, for more money than you, your sons, and your nieces can pay in a lifetime for misleading information resulting in lifelong infirmity for her husband and all the health bills.

 The road to hell is paved with good intentions.
-The intensity of using persuasion about a certain message you want to carry across doesn’t only make you responsible, but also accountable for some of the results your listeners experience.
+The intensity of persuasion about a specific message you want to convey doesn’t only make you responsible but also accountable for some of the results your listeners experience.

-Oftentimes, in our lives, we are convinced the beliefs we hold are good and healthy, and we hurry to share them in all good faith.
-But, in time, especially when we really get informed on a certain topic, we can understand how what we once thought does not hold the same value anymore.
-So keep in mind you solely are responsible, in front of yourself, in front of your listeners, in front of the organizers, in front of the organization you are representing when doing public speaking, and, above all, in front of God.
+Often, in our lives, we are convinced that our beliefs are good and healthy, and we hurry to share them in all good faith.
+But, in time, especially when we get informed on a particular topic, we can understand how what we once thought does not hold the same value anymore.
+So keep in mind you are solely responsible, in front of yourself, in front of your listeners, in front of the organizers, in front of the organization you represent when doing public speaking, and above all, in front of God.
 “Always act like your granny is watching you!”

 Message and intention in public speaking

-Ethics in this context is simply a matter of how well you know the actual information on the topic you’re presenting and what is your intent.
-Any person able to manipulate must be aware of the fact that determining change that is improper in the long term in the manipulated person(s) will lose the effect and generate a loss of credibility for you.
-Integrity is a notion that some people started training on: “How to resonate with your message”, “How to be connected with your inner self when delivering the message” and crap like this.
+Ethics in this context is simply a matter of how well you know the factual information on the topic you’re presenting and what your intent is.
+Any person able to manipulate must be aware that determining change that is improper in the long term in the abused person(s) will lose the effect and generate a loss of credibility for you.
+Integrity is a notion that some people started training on: “How to resonate with your message”, “How to be connected with your inner self when delivering the message,” and crap like this.
 It’s simple.
-If you believe in your message and your intentions, you will be congruent.
+You will be congruent if you believe in your message and your intentions.
 If you don’t believe, you won’t.
 Anything less is like painting vulture wings on a chicken and hoping it will fly.

-You wanna know why the legend says that Edison was so determined to invent the light bulb after he has supposedly discovered 1000 ways of not inventing it after his whole lab burned to the ground?
-He wrote 9 pages of how would the world be better if he brought his invention to life.
+You wanna know why the legend says that Edison was so determined to invent the light bulb after he supposedly discovered 1000 ways of not developing it after his whole lab burned to the ground?
+He wrote 9 pages on how the world would be better if he brought his invention to life.
 I don’t think Edison needed any inner congruence exercises.

 There is even a deeper look into this.
-Let’s say we see someone doing something wrong to themselves, in their life, like victimizing and searching for rescuers.
-We may explain the whole mechanism and make that person aware of a lesson (s)he needs to learn, but at the same time, we deprive them of a lesson they need to learn by themselves.
-I see this especially in young people when they start to get an understanding of how psychic processes work, they are tempted to apply it everywhere, sometimes with people who are not prepared to face some of their own truths.
+Let’s say we see someone doing something wrong in their life, like victimizing and searching for rescuers.
+We may explain the whole mechanism and make that person aware of a lesson (s)he needs to learn, but at the same time, we deprive them of a lesson they need to know by themselves.
+I see this especially in young people when they start to understand how psychic processes work; they are tempted to apply it everywhere, sometimes with people unprepared to face some of their own truths.
 It’s one thing to determine someone not to drink alcohol or not to smoke anymore, or to be firm with a friend.
-And it’s another telling to someone, or an audience, they’re on a wrong path.
+And it’s another telling to someone, or an audience, they’re on the wrong path.
 When we take away someone’s power to learn from their own mistakes, we often position ourselves in the perspective of the know-it-all, although we might have good intentions.
-It’s simply a similar matter to giving someone fish opposite to teaching them to fish.
+It’s simply a similar matter to giving someone fish, opposite to teaching them to fish.

-I remember a positive experience, when Bogdan Enoiu, the entrepreneur who started McCann Erickson România and one of the wealthiest advertising experts in Romania, at the Business Club Conferences in Spring 2010, Bucharest, asked the students from ASE (Romania’s most prestigious economic university) what professional choices do they have for their future.
+I remember a positive experience when Bogdan Enoiu, the entrepreneur who started McCann Erickson România and one of the wealthiest advertising experts in Romania, at the Business Club Conferences in Spring 2010, Bucharest, asked the students from ASE (Romania’s most prestigious economic university) what professional choices do they have for their future.
 Some answered “branding”.
-Others answered “PR”.
+Others responded, “PR”.
 But they weren’t very convinced.
 He simply said there aren’t so many open places in branding.
-And there are no more than 500 jobs in PR, in the whole of Romania.
-He was a diplomat.
-In an industry where branding agencies strive to live and can barely make, all of them, 1 million euros a year, in an industry where organizations look for more measurability and less for PR.
-In the same industry all the advertisers work three times as hard for half the same money as two years ago, these students, and who knows how many more, are dreaming of becoming communicators.
-He could have told them they have no chance, but then everybody would have hated him.
+And there are no more than 500 jobs in PR in the whole of Romania.
+He was a diplomat in an industry where branding agencies strive to live and can barely make 1 million euros a year, in an industry where organizations look for more measurability and less for PR.
+In the same industry, all the advertisers work three times as hard for half the same money as two years ago; these students, who know how many more, are dreaming of becoming communicators.
+He could have told them they had no chance, but everybody would have hated him.
 In a few years, they will see for themselves.
 He simply suggested.
-But for those who understand beyond words and know the market dynamics, he said more than enough.
+But he said more than enough for those who understand beyond words and know the market dynamics.
 It was a memorable impact presentation through its simplicity.